gary-archer/oauth.websample.final/README.md

 ```

 Then run this script in another terminal window to run a simple web host that serves static content.\
-You can then edit the demo apps's React code and view updates, in a pure SPA manner.
+You can then edit the SPA's React code and update the UI productively, in a pure SPA manner.

 ```bash
 ./run.sh
 ```

-When the browser is invoked at https://web.authsamples-dev.com/, sign in with the test account.\
+When the browser is invoked at `https://web.authsamples-dev.com/`, sign in with the test account.\
 You can then test all lifecycle operations, including expiry events, multi-tab browsing and multi-tab logout.

 ## Further Information